Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/00_what_is_cloud_native/readme.md

 Cloud-native apps rely on **cloud infrastructure**, which provides the computing power, storage, and networking needed to run applications.
 Cloud providers (e.g., AWS, Google Cloud, Azure) offer a range of services tailored for cloud-native development.

 - **Types of cloud services**:
-  - **Compute**: Virtual machines, containers, or serverless functions (where you don’t manage servers at all).
+  - **Compute**: Virtual machines, containers, or serverless functions (where you don't manage servers at all).
   - **Storage**: Databases, file storage, or object storage for data.
   - **Networking**: Load balancers, DNS, or APIs to manage traffic.
 - **Why it matters**: